 Reasons Your Baby Is Not Eating Well

 It can be troubling when you see that your baby isn’t eating properly.
 He/she wouldn’t be able to tell you what is bothering and make it difficult for you to deduce the cause.
 Here are the possible reasons why your baby could be refusing food:

 1. Too Many Fluids

 2. Tune It Out

 Your baby could be distracted by innumerable things such as TV, outside noise, loud music etc. Babies process their environment differently, and something as simple as noise will draw their attention away from the food.

 3. Full Tank

-Your baby may be little, but he/she knows his/her belly.
-If your baby is refusing every morsel, clamping the mouth shut and pushing the spoon away, your little bundle of joy is telling you that he has had enough.
-Trust him; he knows his body pretty well!
+At times, your baby may not eat because his stomach could be full from the last snack/ meal.
+If your baby is refusing feeds, clamping the mouth shut and pushing the spoon away, your little bundle of joy is probably telling you that he has had enough food.

 4. Doesn’t Want Something New

 If your baby doesn’t like a new food that you are giving him, he is likely to refuse it.
 As a parent, you can handle this situation and help your baby grow out of this phase with time.

 Your little one could be allergic to certain foods, and he will try to tell you that this particular item is not good for him.
 Monitor his behaviour, check for an allergic reaction and see if he is in physical distress.